Of the 9 preliminary medicine positions, we offer:

 - Enhance ambulatory medicine knowledge and skills through clinical practice, asynchronous online didactic and interactive learning experiences.

 - Participate in outpatient team based care to achieve patient centered goals including access to care and provider continuity, while learning effective practice management.

-- Mentor and promote your development for your clinical competency towards the goal to become an independent outpatient practitioner in Internal Medicine.
+- Monitor your progress and outcomes towards the goal to become an independent outpatient practitioner in Internal Medicine.

 3 main structures